oneops/oneops.github.io/admin/operate/inductor.md

 (`start`, `stop`, etc) from a queue by zone, executes them and posts a result message back to the **controller**.

+A WorkOrder is a request for change (RFC) of a configuration item (CI).
+An ActionOrder is request to perform an action that is typically not associated to a configuration item.
+Example action are reboot, repair, snapshot, restore, etc.

 The `account.Cloud.location` is used by the controller to publish the order into a queue.
 The inductors consume, does the work and publish the result back to the `controller.response queue`.